Department of Transport (Kerala)

-The Department of Transport is an administrative department under the Government of Kerala responsible for transport policy formulation, regulation of road transport, motor vehicle administration, and oversight of state transport utilities.
+The Department of Transport or Transport Department is an administrative department under the Government of Kerala responsible for transport policy formulation, regulation of road transport, motor vehicle administration, and oversight of state transport utilities.
 The department manages road safety initiatives, vehicle registration, issuance of driving licences, and enforcement of motor vehicles laws in the state.

 The department also oversees major transport institutions including the Kerala State Road Transport Corporation (KSRTC), Kerala Transport Development Finance Corporation (KTDFC), and the Kerala Road Safety Authority (KRSA).

-Ministerial and Administrative Structure
+Leadership

-The Department of Transport is headed by a Cabinet Minister of the Government of Kerala, and the incumbent Minister is K. B. Ganesh Kumar.
+The Department of Transport is headed by a Cabinet Minister of the Government of Kerala, and the incumbent Minister is C. P. John.

 Administratively, the department is headed by a Secretary to Government, an IAS officer posted in the Secretariat.
 The Secretary is supported by Additional Secretaries, Joint Secretaries, Under Secretaries, and other administrative staff in the department.